 The stretch of Berkeley’s Hopkins Street from MLK to Monterey is full of kid-friendly goodness.
 I’m never sure if I should start at the top and work my way down, or down and work my way up.
 I’ll give you all the good spots from east to west, and let you decide.

-The North Berkeley Library It's my favorite of the five Berkeley libraries because it's just so cozy.
-Pick out books and snuggle up in front of the fireplace for a readathalon – yes, it's fake, but I don't even care.
-I also love their toddler and preschool storytimes on Mondays and Tuesdays respectively.
+The North Berkeley Library It’s my favorite of the five Berkeley libraries because it’s just so cozy.
+Pick out books and snuggle up in front of the fireplace for a readathon – yes, it’s fake, but I don’t even care.
+I also love their toddler and preschool storytimes, currently held on the lawn.

 Gioia Pizzeria MY favorite pizza place in the Bay.
 (Sorry Cheeseboard!)
 Grab a slice of funghi at their sidewalk window and enjoy it on the bench out front, or take it back to King Park for a picnic.